-Scotland has the perfect climate for growing trees but for most of the last century native woodlands have been destroyed or neglected and softwood plantations producing low quality processed products has been the norm.
-Being actively involved in our woodland is a great source of inspiration and the small section green wood has driven our use of steam-bending for furniture making.
+Scotland has the perfect climate for growing trees but for most of the last century native woodlands have been neglected and softwood plantations producing low quality processed products has been the norm.
+Being actively involved in our ancient mixed woodland is a great source of inspiration and the small section green wood it provides has driven our use of steam-bending for furniture making.

 If you are interested in visiting please join our newsletter to be notified about our Open Days.